hzwer/ICCV2019-LearningToPaint/README.md

 ```

 ### RL Agent
-After the NSR looks good enough, we can begin training the agent.
+After the neural renderer looks good enough, we can begin training the agent.
 ```
 $ python3 train.py --max_step=40
 (A step contains 5 strokes in default.)